thisWande/Data-Science-with-python/README.md

 # Project Description:
-The aim of this repository is to create, collect and maintain code from course and tutorails that I have completed in Data Science.
+The aim of this repository is to create, collect and maintain code from course and tutorial that I have completed in Data Science.

 ### Repository Contents:
 - Data Science statistical learning